Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 In addition, we binarized the hPXR dataset according to Amgen's recommendations in order to evaluate on a classification dataset.
 Details of the datasets are shown in Table \ref{tab:amgen_datasets}.
 Throughout the following, note that rPPB is in logit while Sol and RLM are in $\log_{10}$.

 \FloatBarrier

 For each dataset, we evaluate on a chronological split.
-Our model significantly outperforms the baselines in almost all cases, as shown in Figure \ref{fig:amgen_baselines}.
+Our model outperforms the baselines on 4 out of the 5 datasets, as shown in Figure \ref{fig:amgen_baselines}.
 Thus our D-MPNN's strong performance on scaffold splits of public datasets can translate well to chronological splits of private industry datasets.

 \FloatBarrier